What Is a Solder Bridge? Best Practices in PCB Design

 If you plan to use solder bridge jumpers in your PCB layout, remember that they should not be reused, meaning they should not be repeatedly soldered and opened.
 You might get away with multiple placements and removals of a 0 Ohm resistor since you aren’t drawing solder across a gap on the PCB surface, but these should also not be reused.

-We have only scratched the surface of what is possible to do with Altium Designer on Altium 365.
+We have only scratched the surface of "what is a solder bridge jumper," and it's all possible to do with Altium Designer on Altium 365.
 You can check the product page for a more in-depth feature description or one of the On-Demand Webinars